-- What is the word that is similar to small in the same sense as bigger is to big? - For this, we can simply compute X = vec("bigger") vec("big") + vec("small") - $\triangleright$ Then search the vector space for the word closes to X using the cosine distance. - ⇒ Result (when words are well trained): vec("smaller").
+- Embedding often preserves linear regularities between words - Analogy questions can be answered through simple algebraic operations with the vector representation of words. - Example - What is the word that is similar to small in the same sense as bigger is to big? - For this, we can simply compute X = vec("bigger") - vec("big") + vec("small") - Then search the vector space for the word closes to X using the cosine distance. - \Rightarrow Result (when words are well trained): vec("smaller"). - Other example - > E.g., vec("King") vec("Man") + vec("Woman") \approx vec("Queen")

-Other example

-► E.g., vec("King") - vec("Man") + vec("Woman") ≈ vec("Queen")